Deploy the jenkins-k8s charm for the first time

 Requirements

-• LXD controller created and active named lxd (optional).
+- Juju MicroK8s controller created and active named

-• All the requirements can be met using the Multipass charm-dev blueprint.
+lxd(optional). - All the requirements can be met using the Set up your deployment - local testing and development.
 Use the Multipass VM shell to run all commands in this tutorial.

 For more information about how to install Juju, see Get started with Juju.